thpatch/thcrap/readme.md

 * Easy **DLL injection** of the main engine and plug-ins into the target process.

+* **Full propagation to child processes**.
+This allows the usage of other third-party patches which also use DLL injection, together with thcrap.
+(Yes, this was developed mainly for vpatch.)

 * Uses **JSON for all patch configuration data**, making the patches themselves open-source by design.
 By recursively merging JSON objects, this gives us...

 * **Patch stacking** - apply any number of patches at the same time, sorted by a priority list.
 Supports wildcard-based blacklisting of files in certain patches through the run configuration.

-* Automatically adds **transparent Unicode filename support** via Win32 API wrappers to the target program's process, without the need for programs like [AppLocale] (http://en.wikipedia.org/wiki/AppLocale).
+* Automatically adds **transparent Unicode filename support** via Win32 API wrappers to target processes using the Win32 ANSI functions, without the need for programs like [AppLocale] (http://en.wikipedia.org/wiki/AppLocale).

 * Patches can support **multiple builds and versions** of a single program, identified by a combination of SHA-256 hashes and .EXE file sizes.